Amin-XORIUM/mcdm-under-xorness/README.md

 Multiple Criteria Decision Making (MCDM) is concerned with making decisions in the presence of multiple, conflicting criteria.
-In this project, we extend and develop MCDM methods to address multi-criteria decision problems under **Xorness** — a type of uncertainty arising from *indeterminacy, exclusivity, and hesitancy*.
+In this project, we extend and develop MCDM methods to address multi-criteria decision problems under **Xorness**.

 The methods here build on **XOR numbers**, the real-valued case of the **XOR sets** introduced in [Xorium Theory](https://xorium.org).